-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guides.
+Medicines are sometimes prescribed for conditions that are not mentioned in Medication Guides.
 Do not use saxagliptin tablets for a condition for which it was not prescribed.
 Do not give saxagliptin tablets to other people, even if they have the same symptoms you have.
 It may harm them.